Azure/azure-rest-api-specs/specification/edgeorder/resource-manager/readme.python.md

 These settings apply only when `--python` is specified on the command line.
 Please also specify `--python-sdks-folder=<path to the root directory of your azure-sdk-for-python clone>`.
 Use `--python-mode=update` if you already have a setup.py and just want to update the code itself.
+These settings apply only when `--track2` is specified on the command line.

 ``` yaml $(python) $(track2)
 azure-arm: true